About Me

 Research Interests

 Broadly, I'm interested in applying techniques from applied probability and decision making under uncertainty to guide the development of robust data-driven systems.
 In my thesis work, I focused on investigating how the energy-saving methods being used in today’s datacenters affect the fundamental characteristics of their latency performance.
-Recently, I've been interested in representation learning in reinforcement learning;
+Recently, I've also been interested in the tail latency behavior in queueing systems and in hierarchical, contrastive, and goal-conditioned reinforcement learning, with an eye towards practical generalization performance in procedurally-generated environments.

 Publications [Google Scholar]